-Impact: Barbados gooseberry is capable of adapting to a variety of environmental conditions.
-Viable seeds are spread by water, birds (surviving passage through the gut) and by humans.
+Barbados gooseberry is capable of adapting to a variety of environmental conditions.
+Viable seeds are spread by water, birds (surviving passage through the gut), and humans through the horticultural trade.
 Spreads rapidly to form dense, thorny, impenetrable thickets effectively smothering other vegetation; gardens have been abandoned due to the overwhelming invasion of Barbados gooseberry.
 It is listed as a noxious weed in South Africa.
 Stems and detached leaves stay alive and can form roots months after removal from the parent plant.
 Extreme thorniness and vigorous growth from plant fragments make control of large infestations difficult.

 - Adapts to a wide variety of environmental conditions